Austria: NGOs see many shortcomings in basic asylum care System - Voice of Vienna

-According to Austrian Media reports on 29th April that: Basic care system for refugees is 20 years old and what was once ground-breaking has now become ‘inadequate care’.
+According to Austrian Media reports: Basic care system for refugees is 20 years old and what was once ground-breaking has now become ‘inadequate care’.
 This was stated by Erich Fenninger, Managing Director of Volkshilfe, at a joint press conference of the leading NGOs in the asylum sector on Monday morning.
 There is a lack of adequate accommodation for vulnerable groups, German courses, preventative capacities, an appropriate care ratio and affordable transport for the refugees.

 Caritas, Diakonie, the Red Cross and Volkshilfe stated that there was also a lack of coordination between federal and regional authorities.
 For example, the federal care agency did not know how the places in the provinces were organised, criticised Diakonie Director Maria Katharina Moser.
 The disabled people end up in accommodation that is not barrier-free.